- Parking Services

-- Contact Us / Tips and Feedback
+- Contact Us & Feedback

 The purpose of regulating parking and traffic on campus is to create a safe and orderly environment for pedestrians and motor vehicles.
 All persons operating a motor vehicle on campus are responsible for complying with applicable parking and traffic laws, orders, and regulations.